iainelder/aws-query-org/README.md

 It will take a while to retrieve a result with many thousands of items because the API responds with 100 items per page.

-Use these commands to install in a temporary place and run a simple query to check the conifiguration.
+Use these commands to install in a temporary place and run a simple query to check the configuration.

 ```bash
 tmp=$(mktemp --dir)